STUDENTS STUDYING IN IRELAND WITH A STUDY VISA – FAQs

 What if I pay my fees and then I don’t get my visa?

-If you are not successful in your visa application and you haven’t started your course with us, you are entitled to a full refund minus and administration charge of €200.
+If you are not successful in your visa application and you haven’t started your course with us, you are entitled to a full refund minus an administration charge of €200.
+There is an appeals process which Active Language Learning will help students with.

 Can I work on a student visa?